dgonzalb/BambooPaymentDoc/content/en/docs/Purchase-workflow/Purchases/Card_Validation.md

 | `PostalCode` | `string` | No | Postal or ZIP code |
 | `AddressDetail` | `string` | Yes¹ | Street address with number |

-¹ It should required for Argentina and Brazil
+¹ It should be required for Argentina and Brazil.

-### Request exampleas
+### Request example

 {{< highlight json >}}
 {{< Payins/V3/CardValidation/CardValidation >}}